 Port State Control is part of the EU maritime safety legislation framework.
 The main regime in the European region is the Paris MoU.
 But as EU Member State-flagged ships undertake many international journeys on an annual basis, thousands of them then undergo inspections under various Port State Control regimes.

-When a Port State Control officer finds that a ship is not compliant with the relevant international obligations, they can issue one or more deficiencies, and request that the ship be brought back to compliance within a certain timeframe.
-If the breach is severe enough to make the ship unseaworthy, then the Port State Control officer can issue a detention; a formal prohibition which stops the ship from leaving port.
+When during a Port State Control inspection it is found that a ship is not compliant with the relevant international obligations, one or more deficiencies are issued and it is requested that the ship shall be brought back to compliance within a certain timeframe.
+If the breach is severe enough to make the ship unseaworthy, then the Port State Control inspection may result in a detention; a formal prohibition which stops the ship from leaving port.

 To measure the quality of a country’s fleet, the most important factor is the percentage of detained ships of the total number of ships inspected, the so-called detention rate.